 - Included safety mask isn’t good enough for regular welding use

-If you need a MIG welder that is fairly portable with a variety of safety features, check out this one.
+If you need a one that is fairly portable with a variety of safety features, check out this one.
 It won’t help you with heavy-duty welding procedures, but you can repair your car or a friend’s bike with his model.

 - You can use it for fixing vehicular panels or any of your gardening equipment